Chapter 28: The Divine Mother’s Gift of Form to the Formless

 I stepped through the vision gate onto a black, shiny surface like rock made of polished glass.
 I attempted to walk forward to explore the realm but my feet were held to the ground by a power I could not see and I began to sink through the shadowy substance.
 Pulled by an unknown force, I fell through the unnatural ground into further darkness.

-When I could perceive my surroundings again, a pulsing glow beating like the rhythm of a giant heart appeared.
+When I could perceive my surroundings again, a pulsing glow which beat like the rhythm of a giant heart appeared within my sight.
 The shifting light was calling my name and compelling me towards it.
-“Heidi, Heidi, Heidi…,” said the light to the beat of my own heart.
+“Heidi, Heidi, Heidi…,” said the light.
 “Come to me.
 Come to me.
 Come to me.”

 “I am here,” I said.
 “I have come.
 Who calls me?”
-Rather than reply in words, the light summoned me ever forward with its brightness through the gathering shadows.
-As I drew closer, I saw in the midst of the light there was a cave and shining vines of starlight and mist concealed the entrance.
-I moved those gently aside and entered a glowing cavern filled with more of the hanging vines made of light.
+Rather than reply in words, the light summoned me ever forward as it traced a path with its brightness through the gathering shadows which I could follow with my limited sight.
+As I drew ever closer to the voice and the light that accompanied the sound, I saw a cave of stone that had shining vines of starlight and mist concealing the entrance.
+I moved those gently aside and entered a glowing cavern filled with more hanging vines made of light.

 “Heidi, come to me,” whispered the voice through the lighted vines.

-“I require a guide for I can’t see you,” I said and a small flower blossom popped up from the cavern ground next to my feet.
-She had stick feet and arms made of flower stems and was filled with the light from the cave and vines.
+“I approach as quickly as I am able,” I said.
+“But I require a guide for I can’t see much beyond the cave.”
+Immediately, a small flower blossom popped up from the cavern floor next to my feet.
+She had sticks for feet and arms made of flower stems and was filled with the light from the cave and vines.
 The flower began to energetically run in circles around me, tracing a pattern only she knew.
-“Well, hello, Flower,” I said as she rushed past.
+“Hello, Cave Flower,” I said as she rushed past.
 “My name is Heidi.
 Who are you?”

-“I am Daisy, Daisy, Daisy,” my guide sang and continued her manic movement about me.
+“I am Daisy, Daisy, Daisy,” my guide sang as she continued her manic movements about me.

 “You move so quickly for a flower, that I find it hard to believe you truly are one,” I said.
-“Be that as it may- Daisy, where am I?”
+“Appearances aside, Daisy, where am I?”

-“The Womb of the Mother,” the living flower replied.
-“She calls you, don’t you hear?”
+“The Womb of the Mother,” the flower replied.
+“She calls you, don’t you hear?
+We better go as fast as our stems can carry us.”

-“Yes, I hear but I can’t see the way forward,” I said.
-“Would you take me to her, please?”
+“Yes, I hear her voice but I can’t see the way forward,” I said.
+“Would you take me to her, please?
+We’re losing time as I stumble through the shadows.”

 “Yes, yes, yes.
 Come with me!”
-Daisy took off, running down the path ahead and further into the cave.
+Daisy said and took off, running down the path that suddenly appeared before her and sped further into the cave.
 I followed as quickly as I could but there was no matching the extraordinary speed of the flower.
 I was quite a ways behind her when she turned to me with a smile.
-“We are here!” she declared as we passed through another entrance into a huge, echoing cavern.
+“We are here!” she declared as I passed through another cave entrance into a huge, echoing cavern.

 On the floor of the cavern, crowds of living flowers like Daisy ran around with ceaseless energy.
 They congregated at a point of pulsing light in the center of the cave and then moved outwards again, back and forth endlessly like waves upon a shore.

 At the very center of the cavern, I beheld a glowing figure with the appearance of a giant queen bee who towered over the flowers.
 The mammoth spirit was producing eggs shaped like squares or building blocks of light.
-The flowers rubbed their blossoms on the side of the bee and removed the squares as quickly as they were produced.
+The flowers rubbed their blossoms on the side of the bee, replacing the queen’s flagging energy with their own through their touch and presence, and removed the eggs as quickly as they were produced.
 The movement was infinite, quick, but soothing in some manner that felt familiar to me while at the same time being brand new.

-“Heidi, come to me.”
-I heard again, the voice coming from the queen bee herself.
+“Heidi, come to me,” the voice said, coming from the queen bee herself.
 I rose above the floor of the cavern and began to float towards her head which jutted up into the heights of the cave.
 “Come to me, come to me now.”

 Within the mind of the Divine Mother, I saw myself as an infant in a womb of light with a glowing cord connecting me to the infinite.
+“Be welcome into my world,” said the Divine Mother.
 I quickly grew from a baby into the woman that I am now and my vision dissolved once more.

-When I could see again, the Divine Mother was standing next to me in the void of space.
+When I could perceive my surroundings again, I discovered the Divine Mother standing next to me in the void of space.
 She was in the now-familiar shape of a woman made of light with long trailing hair.
-The goddess wore a sparkling garment of light with long robes that dragged on the ground behind her.
+The goddess wore a sparkling garment woven of the night sky with patterns of stars that dragged on the ground behind her, forming something tangible out of the nothingness of the void with her mere presence.

 “I have a gift for you, Formless One,” the Divine Mother said.
-“For consenting to walk with me.”
+“For consenting to walk with me in a place beyond duality.”
 We stopped suddenly and she reached into the air of the void about us.
 A tree appeared and she plucked a large, round fruit from its branches.
-“Take and eat of the fruit of another of my trees as you did so long ago,” she said.
-The Divine Mother handed me a pomegranate which she split open with her own hands.
+“Take and eat of the fruit of my tree as you did so long ago,” she said, handing me a pomegranate which she split open with her own hands.

 “Is that all?” the goddess asked.
 “Only three?”